Carl J. Schramm, Ph.D., J.D.

 Arthur and Carlyse Ciocca Visiting Professorship in Innovation and Entrepreneurship

-One of the world’s leading experts on entrepreneurship, innovation and economic growth, Carl Schramm, will teach at the Graduate School of Management in spring 2013 thanks to a recent gift from the Arthur & Carlyse Ciocca Charitable Foundation.
+One of the world’s leading experts on entrepreneurship, innovation and economic growth, Carl Schramm taught at the Graduate School of Management in spring 2013 thanks to a recent gift from the Arthur & Carlyse Ciocca Charitable Foundation.
+He will be the keynote speaker at the School’s 31st commencement on June 15.
+Watch live webcast of the event >

 Schramm, former president and chief executive officer of the Ewing Marion Kauffman Foundation, is the inaugural holder of the Arthur and Carlyse Ciocca Visiting Professorship in Innovation and Entrepreneurship.